SGNL-ai/adapter-template/README.md

 ### Terminology

 **Adapter** - A simple gRPC server that queries an external API and parses the response into a format suitable for the SGNL ingestion service.
-More information on adapters can be found [TODO].
+More information on adapters can be found in the [What is an adapter?](#what-is-an-adapter?) section.

 **SGNL ingestion service** - One of SGNL's core microservices which is responsible for ingesting external data into SGNL's graph database.